neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/large-data.md

 We will cover the following topics during the first three days:
 * **Motivation** We will show examples of large array datasets from neuroscience and imaging, discuss what research they enable, in what situations you should acquire them, and the computational challenges they pose.
 * **Introduction to the `zarr` and `dask` libraries:** a short introduction to Python libraries that enable you to read, process, and write large array datasets.
-* **Chunked, multi-scale file formats for large images:** a short introduction to the community-supported, multi-scale OME-zarr format for large images and a practical tutorial to convert, process and visualise your large image data to OME-zarr.
+* **Chunked, multi-scale file formats for large images:** a short introduction to the OME-Zarr format for large images and a practical tutorial to convert, process and visualise your large image data to OME-Zarr.
 * **Parallel processing of large image data with `dask`:** a hands-on tutorial covering `dask`'s parallelisation functionality
 * **Compression of large array data:** an introduction to compression algorithms, how they are used in neuroscience, and what trade-offs you should be aware of when using them.